When You Walk in the Room: Stephanie Winslow version

 The American country music artist Stephanie Winslow recorded a version of the song, reaching No. 29 on the US country singles chart.

 Chart positions

 Paul Carrack version

-Paul Carrack's version, from his 1987 album One Good Reason, reached No. 90 in the US and No. 48 in the UK.
+British singer Paul Carrack's version, from his 1987 album One Good Reason, reached No. 90 in the US and No. 48 in the UK.

 It was also a Top Ten hit in Australia, peaking at No. 7.